dgaydukov/cert-aws/sa/files/sa.md

 You don't need:
 * provision asg, cause batch handling underlying instances
 * provision sqs, cause batch use job queue
+Batch job may be stuck in `RUNNABLE` due to:
+* ec2 limit -  if you have many ec2 already running and run batch job, batch can't launch new ec2 due to this limit.
+So your jobs would wait until batch can launch new ec2
+* insufficient resources - your job require more cpu/memory than underlying ec2 has
+* no internet access - batch launch ecs resources inside vpc and they need to communicate with ECS service.
+So you should either have public IP, NAT or ECS service vpc endpoint

 ###### DocumentDB
 It's fully managed, mongo-compatible document database service.
 You can store/query json data.
 MongoDB-compatible - means your current apps that using mongo, can be easily migrated to DocumentDB (which implements Apache 2.0 open source MongoDB 3.6 API).